A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits: Background

 A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits was written by Paracelsus (1493/1494 – 1541) late in his life, but it is not known what exact year it is from.
 The descriptions of elemental beings are based on various ancient and traditional sources, which the author adapted and reinterpreted.

 Summary

 Paracelsus argues from his reading of the Biblical creation narrative that man needs to use philosophy to gain knowledge about the natural world, or he will not be able to understand Christ and appreciate the Bible.
-The natural world contains many strange things, including elemental beings corresponding to the four classical elements: undines (water), sylphs (air), gnomes (earth) and salamanders (fire).
+The natural world contains many strange things, including elemental beings corresponding to the four classical elements.
+These he calls spirit-men, and he gives several names for each.

+Those who live in water, he calls nymphs, water people, or undines.
+Those who live in air, he calls forest people, sylvestres, sylphs, air people, or wind people.
+Those who live in earth, he calls mountain people, earth men, gnomes, or pygmies.
+Those who live in fire, he calls salamanders, fire people, aetnans (a name that references Mount Etna), or vulcans.

 He dismisses the conventional Christian view that elemental beings are devils, instead arguing that they are significant parts of God's creation, and studies them like he studied the rest of the natural world.

+Each of the four types of people can give birth to monsters.
+Paracelsus makes an analogy between this and the then-popular belief that comets were a special form of a star.

+The monsters can take many forms, and like comets they are powerful omens.
+Monsters produced by the Nymphs include sirens and sea monks.
+Giants are monsters from the sylphs, while Will-o'-the-wisps are from the vulcans, and dwarfs are from the mountain people.
+He writes that will-o-the-wisps signify the destruction of the monarchy, giants signify great disasters, dwarfs signify poverty among the people, and Sirens the downfall of princes and lords, or the rise of sects or factions.